LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 ### 1. Restrict code to very simple control flow constructs

 This rule in combination with 4 and 6 helps create clean code that's easy to audit for humans and tool-based analysis.
-Readable code is much easier to make secure and change.
+Readable code is considerably easier to make secure and maintain.
-A simple control flow can reveal logic errors that otherwise could have remained hidden.
+A simple control flow can reveal logic errors that otherwise could have remained hidden by weird control flow.
+Basically, the rule aims to make your control flow as explicit as possible.

 To help facilitate a simple control flow, NASA bans the usage of goto, setjmp, longjmp, and recursion.
 From what I can see though, they do not say anything about break or continue statements.
 I know some of my professors absolutely hated break and continue.
-Compared to what NASA bans though, break and continue aren't that bad.
+I see where the disdain comes from, but I personally don't agree with it.
+They are useful, but they should not be abused.
-They are restricted to just loops, and are explicit enough in what they do to flow.
+They are restricted to loops and are constrained enough in what they do to flow.
-Speaking of flow, early exiting from a function is a valid option for NASA.
+Speaking of flow, NASA doesn't restrict functions to a single exit point.
-Again it just depends on what's simpler and most readable.
+Single exits can simplify things, but when you add validation it's often simpiler to exit early.

+#### Recursion
+It is true that recursion can create small easily readable functions, but they do have a cost behind the scenes.
 NASA avoids recursion as they must have certainty in stack bounds.
-They want to have an acyclic function call graph to prove execution falls within bounds.
+They want to have an acyclic function call graph that proves execution falls within bounds.
 What I like to call the "recursion tax" where each method call adds its parameters, return pointer, and frame to the stack can pass the bounds of the stack if the tax becomes too much.
+Tail recursion optimization solves a big problem with recursion, but there still looms the threat of stack overflows.
-Perhaps your testing shows it is within bounds most of the time, but what happens during unexpected behavior?
+Your testing could show it is within bounds, but what happens during unexpected behavior?
-In this case all you really know is that it should eventually reach the base case or blow out the stack.
+In this case all you really know is it should eventually reach the base case or blow out the stack.
 With the absence of recursion, NASA can handle run away code in a simple manner specified in rule 2.
-Threading is also a concern.
+On top of that there is Threading.
 Each thread has their own stack in the same memory space, so it is possible for a recursive function in a thread to completely clobber another thread.
 I do recognize the usage of recursion.
 Some problems may just be too complex for iterative implementations like trees or parsing a JSON.
-I doubt that NASA is parsing JSONs on Mars though.
-I would say to avoid using recursion if you can as any recursive solution can be implemented as an iterative one.

-Setjmp and longjmp make sense given the embedded environment and safety critical requirements.
-I haven't used them since I was never in an environment to use them.
-From my understanding it's like a super sized out of scope goto which just sounds like the complete opposite of a simple control flow.
-Supposedly they are useful for getting out of deep errors or useful for exception handling.
-However, because of rules 5 and 7 the exceptions should be caught before they occur.
-This isn't to say exception handling is bad, it's just that C has a different way of catching errors.
-Languages that have exception handling should use it.
-For the most part in normal programming these two methods don't need to be used at all.
+Depending on the language, recursion can be avoided, but it is more of an avoid it if you can for general programming.

+#### Goto
 Goto is a little weird.
 Goto isn't inherently evil as some think.
 A lot of the hatred is from a time where it was rampantly abused, and this hatred has been passed along.
 I've seen some valid uses for goto like jumping to handle clean up.
-Deep nested loops as well, but I think fixing the deep nesting would be better.
+Labeled breaks in Java are also an interesting case.
-Goto has this niche usage that can aid in readability, yet feels like an eyesore.
+Goto has this niche usage that can aid in readability, yet feels like a forced eyesore.
 It makes sense why it's banned for what it can bring, and its ban doesn't hurt anything.
+For general programming you very rarely will need something like goto.
+If you must use goto think about how the code and be refactored.

+#### Setjmp() LongJmp()
+Setjmp and longjmp make sense to ban given the embedded environment and safety critical requirements.
+Even the man page suggests they should be avoided as they make code much more difficult to read.
+Setjmp() saves the program state into env passed in for longjmp() to restore back to.
+It's basically a super sized out of scope goto without the label.
+I haven't used them since I was never in a position to use them.
+Supposedly they are useful for getting out of deep errors or for exception handling.
+However, rules 5 and 7 should catch the exceptions before they occur.
+Its usage can bring a few vulnerabilities.
+For example, the man page says automatic storage variables are unspecified under certain conditions after a longjmp().
+Automatic storage specifies block scope and is the default.
+This GeekForGeeks page explains storage classes (Storage Classes in C)[https://www.geeksforgeeks.org/storage-classes-in-c/].
+These two shall not be used in general programming.

 ### 2. Give all terminating loops a statically determinable upper-bound